History of Czech civilian firearms possession: 1990–1995

 Following the Velvet Revolution, an amendment act No. 49/1990 Coll. was adopted.
 Under the new law, any person older than 18, with clean criminal record, physically and mentally sound that did not pose threat of misuse of the firearm could have license issued.
 License may have been issued for purpose of hunting, sport shooting, exercise of profession and in special cases also for protection (concealed carry).
 Newly, denial of license could be challenged in court.

 Even though the law remained may issue, practice of issuing licenses became permissive due to abolishment of communist secret police directive that previously included detailed gun restriction rules.

 1995–2002

 A general overhaul of firearms legislation took place through act No. 288/1995 Coll.

-The new legislation completely left the may issue system previously introduced during communist dictatorship.
+The new legislation completely left the may issue system previously introduced during communist rule.
 Gun licenses became shall issue, including for purposes of concealed carry for protection.